softworkz/emby-wiki/Dependency-Injection.md

 Contains a list of various application data paths

 ### IServerConfigurationManager
-Holds server configuration (and the above app paths)
+Read and write server configuration data (and the above app paths)

 ### IIsoManager
 Mounts and unmounts .iso files

 ### ITaskManager
-Manages scheduled tasks
+Queue, execute and cancel scheduled tasks

 ### ILibraryManager
 Get information about the media library in a user-less fashion